dryslope/kanas_learner/README.md

 # Kanas learner

-Small program made to learn japanese kanas (katakanas and hiraganas).
+Small program made to learn japanese kanas (katakana and hiragana).

 This was originally made to work on [Termux](https://termux.dev/en/).